How to backpack thailand on a budget?

 I – Choose carefully

-who you rent from.
+Who you rent from.
 Considering how large Bangkok is, there are relatively few scooter rentals, and their quality is often poor.
 Many tourists have reported scams of different natures, so it is always best to do your research on a specific rental.
-Search for reviews on the internet and if you are not convinced, just choose another one.
+I recommend you earch for reviews on the internet and if you are not convinced, just choose another one.
 Here we advise the two rentals with the highest rating according to Google Maps:

 Bangkok Scooter Rental